 After reading the floor plan data, the observation points were placed on the wall to evaluate the visibility of the entire space.
-The total number of observation points to be placed was assumed to be constant and expressed as |0|.
-First, we place observation points at the endpoints of the line segments that make up the wall surface and then place observation points on each line segment with as constant a spacing as possible until the constant is satisfied (Figure 4(a)).
+The total number of observation points to be placed was assumed to be constant and expressed as |O|.
+First, we place observation points at the endpoints of the line segments that make up the wall surface, and then place observation points on each line segment with as constant a spacing as possible until the constant is satisfied (Figure 4(a)).

-Figure 4.
+(a) Observation points(b) Vantage pointsFigure 4.
 Arrangement of observation and vantage points